Arial-Z/Romaji-Renamer/README.md

 # Folder where the logs of script are kept (Default is okay change if you want)
 LOG_FOLDER=$SCRIPT_FOLDER/logs

-# Type of rating used in Plex (audience_rating, critic_rating or user_rating) only user rating is avalaible for seasons
+# Type of rating used in Plex (audience, critic or user) only user rating is avalaible for seasons
 WANTED_RATING=critic_rating

 # Use the english name as title (and also sort_title) instead of the romaji one (Yes/No)